solliancenet/developing-web3-workshop/01_Polkadot.md

 ## Existential Deposit

-1. Follow the instructions, then select **Get Existentical Deposit**.
+1. Follow the instructions to edit the `deposit.ts`, then select **Get Existentical Deposit**.
 When complete you should see something like:

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./images/media/image28.png)